TheRensselaerIDEA/twitter-nlp/README.md

 Both [semantic_search.Rmd](https://github.com/TheRensselaerIDEA/COVID-Twitter/blob/master/analysis/semantic_search.Rmd) and [twitter.Rmd](https://github.com/TheRensselaerIDEA/COVID-Twitter/blob/master/analysis/twitter.Rmd) are meant to be knit to HTML.
 Only run the Rmd directly in RStudio when working on parts of the code.
 Note that the HTML output will not render correctly in RStudio, so results need to be viewed as DataFrames instead when working in this mode.

 ### Common parameters
-Both notebooks accept a date range, semantic phrase, and result size:
+Both notebooks accept the following common parameters:

 #### Date range
 This filters the date range for which tweets will be retrieved.
 In general, larger date ranges take longer to run.
 The query below retrieves tweets from April 1 to April 15.
 The `rangeend` parameter is exclusive, meaning that tweets occuring at midnight April 16th are not returned.